-"Verily I say unto you, among them that are born of women there hath not risen a greater than John the Baptist: notwithstanding he that is least in the kingdom of heaven is greater than he."
-Matthew 11:11
+"Verily I say unto you, among them that are born of women there has not risen a greater than John the Baptist: notwithstanding he that is least in the kingdom of heaven is greater than he."
+(Matthew 11:11).

 In my early years as a Christian, I was taught that this verse demonstrated that the weakest believer in the New Covenant was greater than John the Baptist.
-I was told that wee Betty Murphy, a woman who at times neither knew if she was saved or lost was greater than the final prophet of the Old Covenant.
-Poor little Betty didn't know the difference between predestination and a bar of soap but, according to the prevalent theory, Betty was greater than the One who faithfully prepared the way of the Lord.
+In other words, I was told, for example, that old Maggie Murphy, a wee woman who most days neither knew if she was saved nor lost was greater than the final prophet of the Old Covenant.
+Poor wee Maggie Murphy didn't know the difference between predestination and a bar of soap but, according to the prevalent theory, Maggie was greater than the one who was filled with the Holy Ghost from his mother's womb and who faithfully prepared the way of the Lord.
 I'm sorry, but I just couldn't get my head around that.

 Then one day, I believe God opened my eyes.
 Who was the least in the Kingdom when this was spoken?
 Think about it.
-The least in the Kingdom was none other than the Lord Jesus.
+The least in the Kingdom was none other than the Lord Jesus Himself.
 To this point, He had, with success, spent His earthly life making Himself the least and the last.